EEC193AB-master/kartikp7LabA1/README.md

 ### Grade Breakdown

 - Program correctness: 90%
-- Program usability & design: 10%
+- Program usability, readability & design: 10%

 This is an individual assignment, so you must work alone.
 Please avoid excessive collaboratation.
 Please do not use code from SORT repo, only the [sort.py](src/sort.py) provided in your repository.